DSHS Help for People with Disabilities: Necessary Supplemental Accommodations

 If you have disabilities that make it hard for you to ask for or manage benefits, DSHS must accommodate you.
-DSHS must try to make their services and benefits available to you as much as they are available to people without a disability.
+DSHS must try to make their services and benefits available to you as much as they are available to people who do not have a disability.
 This includes physical accommodations like wheelchair ramps or larger font on letters.
 DSHS may also have to loosen its rules about your responsibilities.

-A federal law called the Americans with Disabilities Act (ADA) requires DSHS to make these accommodations.
+A federal law, the Americans with Disabilities Act (ADA), requires DSHS to make these accommodations.
 DSHS also made rules to follow.
-DSHS calls its rules "Necessary Supplemental Accommodations (NSA)" or "Equal Access."
-They are in.
-The DSHS rules are at your local library or online at Chapter 388-472 of the Washington Administrative Code.
+DSHS calls its rules “Necessary Supplemental Accommodations (NSA)” or “Equal Access (EA).”
+DSHS rules are in your local library or online at Chapter 388-472 of the Washington Administrative Code.

 Examples of possible accommodations DSHS should provide if you need them include:

 Send forms and letters in large print, electronic, or other format

 Read or explain to you letters or forms they send

 Help get info DSHS needs by the due date

 Send copies of letters to or contact someone who helps you

 Give you extra time to respond to DSHS or get them information

 Call instead of having you come to the office